d0tTino/d0tTino/README.md

 - `scripts/thm.py` – Terminal Harmony Manager for palette and profile sync (installs as `thm` when using `pip install -e .[cli]`)
 - `scripts/query_sources.py` – search `metadata/sources.json` by name or tag (installs as `query-sources` with the `cli` extra)
 - `research-papers/` – space to store research PDFs, links, and notes

-Link the dotfiles into place with GNU Stow:
+After cloning the repository, run the helper script to link the packages using GNU Stow:

 ```bash
 scripts/install_dotfiles.sh